 Using translators or interpreters allows you the opportunity to give your complete attention to the negotiation itself.
 Both sides can negotiate more comfortably and it allows for a more productive environment.

 However, there are drawbacks to consider.
-Using a translator distances the two parties, and makes it somewhat awkward to develop a more personalized relationship.
-Secondly, if your interpreter isn't as proficient as you thought, the context of translation could end up being 'as clear as mud'.
+Using a translator distances the two parties, and makes it somewhat awkward to develop a more personalised relationship.
+Secondly, if your interpreter isn’t as proficient as you thought, the context of translation could end up being ‘as clear as mud‘.

 There are two types of translation services which could be employed in international negotiations.
 The first is called simultaneous translations whereby the translation is continuous.
-This type of translation service is generally used by larger international organizations or diplomatic functionaries.
+This type of translation service is generally used by larger international organisations or diplomatic functionaries.
 It requires specially trained interpreters and expensive equipment.
 The second type is known as consecutive translations where one or more interpreter, convey your message in segment form.
-This latter type of translation service is the more common one that is utilized in international business negotiations.
+This latter type of translation service is the more common one that is utilised in international business negotiations.

 Depending on their proficiency and fluency, you will need a translator who is fully fluent in both languages.
 Otherwise, you might need to consider using two translators so that one can translate your counterpart’s language into English, while a second translator can translate English into your counterparts language.
 Although this might sound strange, an interpreter’s language skills may not necessarily be compatible for both languages.